sam-stat/Parallel-Prossesing-module/README.md

-# Splitted data processing module-
+# Parallel-Prossesing-module for splitted data processing
-This module uses multiprocessing for fast modelling of splitted data.
+This module uses multiprocessing for fast operation on splitted data.